AmusableLemur/amusablelemur.github.com/content/post/2019-aspirations.md

 A plan does not bring much to a project unless there is some follow-up.
 For this project I should document successes and failures to keep track of changes to the project plan as well as completion rate.

 ### Completed
 The main problem that I suffer with when it comes to personal projects is completion.
 A lot of projects stagnate because of boredom or lack of time.
+I found [this quote](https://news.ycombinator.com/item?id=18546751) on Hacker News which summarizes it pretty well.

+> I think side projects, software at least, are a lot like the Civilization games.
+> You can't wait to start.
+The first 10% is awesome.
+10-40% is complex and the difficulty ramps up.
+40-100%, all you can think about is starting over on something else.
+At around 80%, you just quit and actually do start over.

 Having a proper plan and follow-up should help to make sure that the project is on track but also to define an end-goal of the project.
+Hopefully this is enough to make sure the project is actually completed.